Safe and Cool Summer Activities for Preschoolers

 Treasure hunt

-Treasure hunts help preschoolers learn problem-solving skills, how to follow directions, and how to work together to find "treasure."
-To play this game, create a list of items for children to find, a simple map or directions to follow, and a "treasure chest" that can be filled with the items they will hunt for.
-Hide the objects on your list throughout the outdoor playing area and have your children follow the map to collect all the items.
-Once they’ve found all the items, place them in the treasure chest.
+Treasure hunts help preschoolers develop problem-solving skills, practice following directions, and learn to work together.
+Create a list of items for children to find, a simple map or directions to follow, and a "treasure chest" to collect them in.
+Hide the objects throughout the outdoor play area and have your children follow the map to collect all the items.
+Taking turns, sharing discoveries, and working in pairs also builds the cooperation skills children need in kindergarten.

 Water play

-Water play is an excellent outdoor activity for children on hot summer days.
-Water activities are a great sensory experience and help children practice problem-solving, cooperation, and teamwork skills.
+Water play is an excellent outdoor activity on hot summer days.
+It supports sensory exploration and helps children practice problem-solving, cooperation, and teamwork.

 Rainbow soap foam